View Current

 Section 6 - Definitions

-(23) For the purpose of this Policy:
+(28) For the purpose of this Procedure:

-1. Underage student: A student enrolled or enrolling in a course at the University who is or will be under 18 years of age on commencement of their course, which includes any pre-teaching orientation or other activity.
+5. Underage student: A student enrolled or enrolling in a course at the University who is or will be under 18 years of age on commencement of their course, which includes any pre-teaching orientation or other activity.